bellinitte/stockbook/README.md

 Stockbook embeds 1-bit raster images in your code at compile time.

 Designed primarily for `#![no_std]` usage, in embedded or other program-memory-constrained environments.

 ```toml
 [dependencies]
 stockbook = "0.1.1"
 ```

 The main functionality of Stockbook is the `stamp!` macro, which lets you include data similarly to how [`include_bytes!`](https://doc.rust-lang.org/stable/core/macro.include_bytes.html) does, but from an image, specifically a 1-bit black and white image.
-The macro returns a `Stamp` struct, which just holds the image's width, height, and a static reference to the pixel data.
+The macro returns a `Stamp` type, which just holds a static reference to the pixel data &mdash; the size of the image is encoded statically in the type.
 The pixel data is represented internally as an array of bytes, in which individual bits correspond to individual pixels.

 ## Example